CShatto99/Resume-Projects/README.md

 ### Implementing The Member Functions

 Each of the sections below will contain similar content.
 For each section, I will briefly explain the algorithm and provide some graphical representation of the resulting data.
-The project was created in Visual Studio and the code for the original project is (here)[] or you can look at the project with an exhaustive explanation (here)[].
-Also, the code for just the member functions below can be found (here)[] or (here)[] (exhaustive explanation).
+The project was created in Visual Studio and the code for the original project is [here](https://github.com/CShatto99/Resume-Projects/tree/master/21YearsOfGasPrices) or you can look at the project with an exhaustive explanation [here](https://github.com/CShatto99/Resume-Projects/tree/master/21YearsOfGasPricesDescriptive).
+Also, the code for just the member functions below can be found [here](https://github.com/CShatto99/Resume-Projects/blob/master/21YearsOfGasPrices/21YearsOfGasPrices/NewLineMethods.h) or [here](https://github.com/CShatto99/Resume-Projects/blob/master/21YearsOfGasPricesDescriptive/21YearsOfGasPrices/NewLineMethods.h) (exhaustive explanation).

 #### Average Yearly Prices of Gas